 You have to work at customer relationships.
 Never take your best customers for granted.
 Keep communicating with them so you can respond as their needs change and reward them for their loyalty.

-Unhappy customers don't usually complain; most just go elsewhere.
-Others not only complain, but demand action and possibly compensation.
+Unhappy customers don't usually complain, most just go elsewhere.
+Others not only complain, but demand action and possibly compensation and may do so publically using social media.
 Most businesses handle complaints badly.
 Set up a customer complaints procedure and respond promptly.
 Resolve the issue so that you don't make the same mistake twice and tell the customer how you have dealt with it.
+It is essential to have a procedure for dealing with bad publicity and situations where a customer has taken to social media to bad-mouth the business- even for a small company.
+Saying nothing can make it look like you are hiding something but responding inappropriately can also add fuel to the issue and lead to it gaining more momentum.

 At the same time, don't wait until someone complains to make improvements.
 Encourage continuous feedback and be proactive about improving how you do business.
 Regular customer contact is vital and customer satisfaction surveys are a good way to find out how your business is seen by others.
 Regular surveys should elicit real responses, so ensure they can express their feelings in words as well as by ticking boxes.